 The convention this year occupies the entire Level basement 2 of Marina Bay Sands Expo and Convention Center filled fully to the brim with 9 separate themed sections aimed at the various fan bases of the toy, games and the comic genre.

-This year is also the first year where the event had increased public security measures in place, such as physical bag checks which were very well coordinated with ease.
+Moreover, this year is also the first year where the event had increased public security measures in place.
+This includes physical bag checks, which were very well coordinated with ease.
 There were several auxiliary police officers stationed at high-traffic points too to aid with the security checks and coverage as required by the new Singapore Public Order Act.
 Thankfully, there was hardly any hold up during my visit early Saturday afternoon.

 Entry to the event space starts at the far end of the Sands Expo, with you circling through back lane halls with extra queuing areas catered for an expected crowd.
 Not that these spare halls were used during my visit, but it is commendable that the organizers had the idea of thinking through crowd management in mind.